-4.2.1 Intersection design
+5.1.1 Intersection design

-Several studies have revealed that crashes at intersections are overrepresented among crashes involving at-fault drivers of 75 years and older [43][45][120][75][22].
-Intersections can be defined as traffic situations that require complex judgements of speed and distance under pressure of time.
-Older adults generally have more trouble in meeting these requirements than younger drivers have.
+Several studies have revealed that crashes at intersections are over-represented among crashes involving at-fault drivers of 75 years and older (Hakamies-Blomqvist, 1993, 1994b, Zhang, 1988; McGwin & Brown, 1999; Davidse, 2000, 2007).
+Negotiating intersections requires complex judgements of speed and distance under pressure of time.
+Older adults generally have more trouble in meeting these requirements than do younger drivers.
 Functional limitations that are particularly related to these problems are an increased perception-reaction time and a decline in the ability to discriminate between relevant and irrelevant information.
 Besides this, a decrease in both visual acuity and mid-peripheral vision plays an important role in safely negotiating an intersection.
-Mid-peripheral vision is important for being able to see a pedestrian getting ready to cross the street or for being able to see another car approaching the intersection.
+Mid-peripheral vision is important to allow the sighting of a pedestrian getting ready to cross the street or to enable the driver to see another car approaching the intersection.
 Infrastructural measures that are important in this respect are:

-- Providing a good and early view on the intersection
+- providing a good and early view on the intersection;

-- Assistance in making a left turn
+- assistance in making a left turn; and

-- Roundabouts
+- roundabouts.

-View on the intersection
+View of the intersection

-At the approach of an intersection, the view on other traffic approaching the intersection is largely determined by the angle at which crossing streets meet.
+At the approach of an intersection, the view of other traffic approaching it is largely determined by the angle at which crossing streets meet.
 The optimal angle is one of 90 degrees.
-A smaller angle makes it more difficult to get an overview of the intersection and to notice other road users.
-Road users can compensate for these difficulties by turning their head a little bit more.
-But since older adult road users generally have restricted head and neck mobility, they will have more trouble with intersections where streets meet at a small angle.
-Therefore, a right angle junction is important for older adult road users in particular.
-A secondary benefit of a right angle junction is that it keeps the intersection area as small as possible, thereby reducing the chance of a crash.
+A smaller angle makes it more difficult to obtain an overview of the intersection and to notice other road users.
+Road users can compensate for these difficulties by minor changes to the position of their head.
+But since older adult road users generally have restricted head and neck mobility, they will experience more problems with intersections where streets meet at a reduced angle.
+Therefore, a right-angled junction is important for older adult road users.
+A secondary benefit of a right-angled junction is that it keeps the intersection area as small as possible, thereby reducing the chance of a crash.